At a glance

 Based on this rule, students should spend about 10 minutes per grade level on homework every night.
 That means a second grader will usually be able to finish in about 20 minutes.
 A sixth grader should be able to get homework done in about an hour.

-For some kids, though, it’s not always that simple.
+For some kids, it’s not always that simple.
 When kids have trouble with reading, writing, math, focus, or organization, homework can take longer.
 Still, keeping up shouldn’t mean they have to spend all their time on homework or lose sleep to finish.

 Learn more about signs your child may have too much homework.